 Well, we do eat a lot of it!
 We also eat almost everything that moves in the sea and this could be the main advantage of the Mediterranean zone!
 However, on KMD we try to include both meat and seafood on daily basis!
 So, ideally, for proper nutrient ratio, you will have ruminant animal meat for your first meal and something from the sea for dinner.
 Fresh or frozen fish, octopus, shrimp, calamari, squid… At least once per week we have mussels or other shellfish!

 When we are cooking fish, in the Mediterranean tradition, we add olive oil at the end.
 But during high heat cooking, tallow or butter will be a better choice!
-These fats are more stable on high temperatures, and as you know, nothing gives richer flavour to fish than goat or sheep butter!
+These fats are more stable at high temperatures, and as you know, nothing gives richer flavour to fish than goat or sheep butter!
 Furthermore, try our recipe for sardines baked in tallow and discover a new nutritional treat!

 To sum it up, KMD is the Golden Φ of nutrition.
 If you would like to learn more, please read the article we wrote long before Keto Mediterranean or Mediterranean Keto became a hype!
 Remember, staying Ketonised can be enjoyable and fun!